PapenfussLab/PathOS/README.md

 The backend database is implemented with MariaDB, a MySQL compatible relational database, which stores the variant annotation cache and persistent java objects via Spring and Hibernate.
 The code base is managed in Atlassian Bitbucket and Git.

-Build management uses Gradle to build system modules and create shared artefacts such as JARs, WARs and TAR files.
+Build management uses Gradle to build system modules and create shared artifacts such as JARs, WARs and TAR files.
 Internally, Atlassian Bamboo is used to perform builds of system modules triggered by developer commits to the code repository.

 The PathOS search engine is implemented in Apache Lucene.
 This is a powerful search framework allowing customised search capabilities over any text field in the PathOS domain model.

 ## Installation
+PathOS has been deployed in a number of clinical environments but is a large complex application with a number of interfaces to external systems that need to be integrated for full featured operation.
+It has been built from the ground up to meet the clinical workflow needs of the Peter MacCallum Cancer Centre and this is reflected in some of the architectural decisions.

-PathOS has been deployed in a number of clinical environments.
-The simplest way to experiment with PathOS is by accessing a [cloud instance]() set up on the Nectar research cloud.
+The simplest way to experiment with PathOS is by accessing the [cloud instance](http://115.146.87.30:8746/PathOS) set up on the Nectar research cloud.

-A demonstration virtual machine has been implemented as an easy we to access and experiment with an operational PathOS instance.
+To trial the system locally, a demonstration virtual machine has been implemented as an easy way to experiment with an operational PathOS instance.
 See [here](https://github.com/PapenfussLab/PathOS/tree/master/VirtualMachine).

-I building PathOS from scratch, build artefacts (PathosCore.jar,Loader.jar and PathOS.war) can be found under the Releases tab to minimise the effort of dealing with any build dependency issues.
+If building PathOS from scratch, build artifacts (PathosCore.jar,Loader.jar and PathOS.war) can be found under the Releases tab to minimise the effort of dealing with any build dependency issues.
 This repository can be built using the pathos_deploy.sh bash script at the top level.
 This script runs on Linux or OSX but will need to be adapted for Windows environments.
+We are in the process of [Dockerising](https://www.docker.com/) the deployment to simplify this task.

 There are a number of dependencies including the following
 - Java JDK 1.7 from [Oracle](http://www.oracle.com/technetwork/java/javase/downloads/java-archive-downloads-javase7-521261.html)
 - Grails (we use 2.3.7 at time of writing) from https://github.com/grails/grails-core/releases/download/v2.3.7/grails-2.3.7.zip